 On a periodic basis, management assesses whether there are any indicators that the value of the Company's rental properties held for use may be impaired.
 In addition to identifying any specific circumstances which may affect a property or properties, management considers other criteria for determining which properties may require assessment for potential impairment.
-The criteria considered by management, depending on the type of property, may include reviewing properties with below market occupancy levels, significant near-term lease expirations, current and historical operating and/or cash flow losses, construction cost overruns and/or other factors, including those that might impact the Company's intent and ability to hold the property.
-A property's value is impaired only if management's estimate of the aggregate future cash flows (undiscounted and without interest charges) to be generated by the property over its estimated holding period is less than the carrying value of the property.
-If there are different potential optications for a property, the Company will take a probability-weighted approach to estimating future cash flows.
+The criteria considered by management, depending on the type of property, may include reviewing properties with below market occupancy levels, significant near-term lease expirations, current and historical operating and/or cash flow losses, construction cost overruns and/or other factors, including those that might impact the Company's intent and ability to hold the property over its estimated holding period is less than the carrying value of the property.
+If there are different potential outcomes for a property, the Company will take a probability-weighted approach to estimating future cash flows.
 To the extent impairment has occurred, the impairment loss is measured as the excess of the carrying value of the property over the fair value of the property.